heptarch/heptarch.github.io/drafts/kernel-integral.md

 $$

 with respect to a suitably defined inner product $\langle \cdot, \cdot\rangle$.
-But this turns out to be a useful trick for evaluating concrete integrals!
+But this turns out to be a useful trick for doing integrals!
+Even if we can't evaluate them in closed form, we can sometimes arrive at curious identities.

+*Full disclosure.* I didn't come up with this trick.
+Rather, I gleaned it from some identities of Ramanujan!

 #### Examples